microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 The user will press a keybinding named `OpenTabSwitcher` to bring up the UI.
 The user will be able to change it to whatever they like.
 There will also be an optional `anchor` arg that may be provided to this keybinding.

-- `OpenTabSwitcher`
-    - _default_ = <kbd>ctrl+tab</kbd>
-    - _available args_: `anchor`

-If this arg is given, the UI will dismiss on the release of the _first_ key of this keybinding.
-This is because the user could have the key <kbd>q</kbd> or could have <kbd>ctrl+tab</kbd> set to open the switcher.
-If the user has a single key as the keybinding, then it makes sense that on the release of that one key, the UI would dismiss.
-If there's two keys, we don't want the user to have to hold both keys down to keep the UI open.
-Just the first key, namely <kbd>ctrl</kbd>, would act as the `anchor`.

 #### Keeping it open

 We use the term `anchor` to illustrate the idea that the UI stays visible as long as something is "anchoring" it down.

-So, when the `OpenTabSwitcher` keybinding is given the `anchor` arg, the _first_ key of the keybinding will act as the `anchor` key.
+So, when the `OpenTabSwitcher` keybinding is given the `anchor` arg, the first key of the keybinding will act as the `anchor` key.
 Holding that`anchor` key down will keep the switcher visible, and once the `anchor` key is released, the switcher will dismiss.

 If `OpenTabSwitcher` is not given the `anchor` arg, the switcher will stay visible even after the release of the key/keychord.